michaelbono/Project2/README.md

 Michael Bono

-This project works through the ETL to modeling process in classifying messages based on their
+This project works through the ETL to modeling process in classifying messages based on their category.

-**What's Included In This Repository **
+**What's Included In This Repository**

 - data/process_data.py (Python file containing code to clean and prepare data for modeling)
 - data/disaster_messages.csv (source file containing message data)